zekker6/mcp-helm/README.md

 - **get_chat_contents** - Retrieves the contents of a chart (including templates, values, and metadata).
 - **get_chat_dependencies** - Retrieves the dependencies of a chart as defined in its `Chart.yaml` file.

+## Try without installation

+There is a publicly available instance of the MCP Helm server that you can use to test the features without installing it: https://mcp-helm.zekker.dev/sse

 ## Installation

 ### Prerequisites